mawais-afz/java-interview-questions/java-exceptions.md

    - Using null in a collection, such as adding a null value to a List.

    To avoid NullPointerExceptions, it is important to ensure that objects are properly initialized before use and to perform null checks where necessary.
 Additionally, using Java's Optional class can help manage the presence or absence of values more effectively.

-8. **What are the types of keywords used in Java exception handling?**

-   In Java, there are several keywords that are essential for handling exceptions effectively.
-These keywords include:

-   - **try**: This keyword is used to define a block of code that may throw an exception.
-The code within the try block is monitored for exceptions.

-   - **catch**: This keyword is used to define a block of code that handles the exception thrown by the try block.
-It follows the try block and specifies the type of exception it can handle.

-   - **finally**: This keyword is used to define a block of code that will execute after the try and catch blocks, regardless of whether an exception was thrown or caught.
-It is typically used for cleanup activities, such as closing resources.

-   - **throw**: This keyword is used to explicitly throw an exception from a method or block of code.
-It can be used to indicate that an error condition has occurred.

-   - **throws**: This keyword is used in a method signature to declare that a method can throw one or more exceptions.
-It informs the caller of the method that they need to handle or declare these exceptions.

-   In summary, the keywords try, catch, finally, throw, and throws are fundamental to Java's exception handling mechanism, allowing developers to manage errors and maintain program stability.

 9. **What is the difference between throw and throws?**